Backyard Debris Burning: DFPA IS NOT ISSUING BURN PERMITS FOR BURN PILES OR BURN BARRELS AT THIS TIME

-During Fire Season, all outdoor debris burning requires written burn permit from either DFPA or local fire department.
-Yard debris, such as brush and woody material are the only materials permitted to be burned.
-Check with DEQ for a list of materials that are prohibited to burn.
-During fire season, DFPA does not issue burn permits for burn barrels.
+During Fire Season, all outdoor debris burning requires written burn permit from either DFPA or a local fire department.
+Yard debris, such as brush and woody material are the only materials permitted to be burned with a burn permit.
+Check with DEQ for a list of materials that are prohibited to burn any time of year.

 Pasture and Field Burning: